 Eighth, I Want You To Know That God Intends To Help You Become A Person Of Mercy.

-One of the many ways God brings good out of our sin is by making us helpful and sympathetic to others who are struggling with what we experienced.
+One of the many ways God brings good out of our grief is by making us helpful and sympathetic to others who are struggling with what we experienced.
 Think about all the understanding, empathy, and wisdom you have to offer.
-Be on the lookout out to comfort others with any comfort you have received from the Lord (2 Corinthians 1:3-7).
+So, be on the lookout out to comfort others with any comfort you have received from the Lord (2 Corinthians 1:3-7).

 Finally, I Want You To Know That The Scriptures Give Evidence That Your Baby Is In Heaven.